uvarc/rc-learning/content/courses/opencv/index.md

 2. Launch the downloaded installer, follow the onscreen prompts and install the Anaconda distribution on your local hard drive.

-The [Anaconda Documentation](https://docs.anaconda.com/anaconda/user-guide/getting-started/) provides an introduction to the Ananconda environment and bundled applications.
+The [Anaconda Documentation](https://docs.anaconda.com/anaconda/user-guide/getting-started/) provides an introduction to the Anaconda environment and bundled applications.
 For the purpose of this workshop we focus on the `Anaconda Navigator` and `Spyder`.

 # Using Anaconda